MicrosoftLearning/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 Azure OpenAI Service brings the generative AI models developed by OpenAI to the Azure platform, enabling you to develop powerful AI solutions that benefit from the security, scalability, and integration of services provided by the Azure cloud platform.
 In this exercise, you'll learn how to get started with Azure OpenAI by provisioning the service as an Azure resource and using Azure OpenAI Studio to deploy and explore OpenAI models.

-This exercise will take approximately **30** minutes.
+This exercise takes approximately **30** minutes.

 ## Before you start

-You will need an Azure subscription that has been approved for access to the Azure OpenAI service.
+You'll need an Azure subscription that has been approved for access to the Azure OpenAI service.

 - To sign up for a free Azure subscription, visit [https://azure.microsoft.com/free](https://azure.microsoft.com/free).
 - To request access to the Azure OpenAI service, visit [https://aka.ms/oaiapply](https://aka.ms/oaiapply).